Investigators, Staff, and Assistants

 Links: Google Scholar Profile, @ University of Washington

-Steve is a Senior Fellow and Lecturer in the Department of Epidemiology at the University of Washington School of Public Health and the Harborview Injury Prevention & Research Center.
+Steve is an Assistant Professor of Epidemiology in the Department of Epidemiology at the University of Washington School of Public Health and the Harborview Injury Prevention & Research Center.
 He is interested, broadly, in how cities affect health, and how we can know whether they do.
 Which means, more narrowly, his substantive research focuses on built environment influences on pedestrian injury and physical activity, augmented with a stable of side projects digging into epidemiologic methodology.
 He applies skills acquired in an former career programming computers to public health research.
+He received his PhD in Epidemiology from the Mailman School of Public Health.

 Links: Faculty page